KSPP/kspp.github.io/Recommended_Settings.md

 # Another way to enable KFENCE (see CONFIG_KFENCE_SAMPLE_INTERVAL).
 kfence.sample_interval=100

-# Enforce kernel lockdown to restrict root's access to kernel memory.
+# Kernel features that allow userland to modify the running kernel and to extract confidential information from It are disabled.
+This disables hibernation.
 lockdown=confidentiality

 # Enable Spectre v2 mitigations to protect against speculative execution attacks.